 Honey Whole Wheat Bread

 I learned to bake bread in my grandmother's sun-filled Midwestern kitchen, aloe vera growing in a pot on the windowsill (for treating burns).
 Grandma had these child-size loaf pans, and she would give me bits of dough and show me how to make them into a loaf.
 I'll never forget how delightful it was to watch her pull my tiny loaf of bread out of the oven.
 Of course it was always gone within minutes!
 This recipe also makes wonderful rolls.
 You can bake this recipe in traditional bread pans, or free-form the loaves and bake them on a pizza stone.
 Bread smells so wonderful while it's baking...it's a meal in itself before it even comes out of the oven!
-If you're baking with sprouted whole wheat flour, plan to add approximately 20 minutes to each rising time listed below, as it's a much denser flour.
+I use white whole wheat as the main flour in this recipe, since it isn't as dense as regular whole wheat flour, and tends to work best.
+If you're baking with some sprouted whole wheat flour, plan to add approximately 20 minutes to each rising time listed below, as it's a much denser flour.
 If you're new to the fine art of kneading, please click here to see my gallery on how to knead bread dough.